singingwolfboy/netlify-home/_posts/2015-12-16-star-wars-gone-static.md

 Wikia has grown hugely in the last years, and the total number of requests coming in every month is almost 4 billion. (coincidence we ask??? ..well yeah but..)

-This is definitely one of the better Star Wars fan pages out there, nicely made, with a lively hash tagged livestreamed convo, interviews, games, trivia and the tidbits of information that true fans live to find.
+This is definitely one of the better Star Wars fan pages out there, nicely made, with a lively hash tagged live-streamed convo, interviews, games, trivia and the tidbits of information that true fans live to find.

 [Check out wikia.com/starwars](http://www.wikia.com/starwars)